 Exemptions for family members or partners

-The five-year residency requirement is reduced to two years if you are joining a family member who already has permanent residence, or if you are the parent of child with French nationality with temporary residence.
+The five-year residency requirement is reduced to three years if you are joining a family member who already has permanent residence, or if you are the parent of child with French nationality with temporary residence.
 Anyone who meets the conditions of French citizenship via birth also has right to permanent residence.

-If you have been married to a French national for more than three years you can apply for permanent residence immediately, even if you have not lived in France during your marriage.
+If you are married to a French national for more than three years you can apply for permanent residence immediately, even if you have not lived in France during your marriage.
 If you have been married for less than three years, then you can apply after three years of holding a carte de séjour (residence permit).

-You can apply for either French citizenship or permanent residence at your local French préfecture (town hall).
-You’ll need to take along various documents, according to your personal situation.
+You can apply for either French citizenship or permanent residence at your local French préfecture (town hall), which will provide you information on what documents you need according to your personal situation.
 These may include documents proving your residence, an employment contract, bank statements, birth or marriage certificates and medical certificate.

 Becoming a French citizen

-You can become a French citizen with all the accompanying rights (like voting in French elections), through naturalisation, marriage or birth (whether born in France or born to a French parent while abroad).
+You can become a French citizen with all the accompanying rights (like voting in French elections) through either naturalisation, marriage or birth (whether born in France or born to a French parent while abroad).
 You must be over 18 and be living in France.
 You don’t have to give up your original nationality when you become a French citizen but can have dual nationality.

 You can apply to become a naturalised French citizen if you have:

 - have been living in France for five continuous years (less under certain circumstances, such as having studied in a French university, in which case it's two years);

 - can prove that you have integrated into the French community by speaking French and having a knowledge of French culture and society and the rights and duties of French citizens.

-You can also become a French citizen after four years of marriage to a French citizen (five if you do not live together all the time), as long as:
+You can become a French citizen after four years of marriage to a French citizen, as long as:

 - you can prove that you have a good knowledge of the French language.